Have you ever come across the word FORGIVENESS on social media and felt your stomach contract into a tiny little fist of resistance?

 I invite you to be clean and dangerous in your forgiveness of yourself and others.
 I implore you to seek forgiveness first and honor what is truthful for you on this day.
 Use REACH.
 Stay angry if it’s the right thing to do, but commit to regularly checking in with your anger.
 Process it.
 Move through it.
 Confront it so that you can get it out of your own way.
 There’s a vast world of love on the other side.

-By teaching ourselves to forgive those who have hurt us the most, we can change the world by filling it with it with our big expansive love for others rather than staying small and contracting inwards on our hurt.
+By teaching ourselves to forgive those who have hurt us the most, we can change the world by filling it with our big expansive love for others rather than staying small and contracting inwards on our hurt.

 Breathe and believe, beauties.